Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Follow the instructions you are given about limiting your activity.

-Do not raise your arm on the incision side above shoulder level or stretch your arm behind your back for as long as directed by your doctor.
-This gives the device lead wires time to attach securely inside your heart.
+Don't raise your arm on the incision side above shoulder level or stretch your arm behind your back for as long as directed by your doctor.
+This gives the leads a chance to secure themselves inside your heart.

 You can still exercise.
-It’s good for your body and your heart.
+It's good for your body and your heart.
 Talk with your doctor about an exercise plan and the types of exercise to minimize the risk of damaging your pacemaker.

 Every day, take your temperature and check your incision for signs of infection (redness, swelling, drainage, or warmth).
 Do this for 7 days or as advised by your doctor.

 Learn to take your own pulse.
 Keep a record of your results.
 Ask your doctor what pulse rate means you should call for medical attention.